ajaswanth2002/Quiz-assign-inidagg/README.md

 - CSS
 - JavaScript

-## Contributors
-This project was developed by Jaswanth.

 ## Feedback and Support
 We value your feedback!
 If you encounter any issues, have suggestions for improvement, or would like to report a bug, please reach out to us at ajaswanth2002@gmail.com